By José Carlos Gonzáles Tanaka

 Now we estimate several ARFIMA(p,d,q) models varying their parameters for only the first 1000 observations (4 years, aprox.).
 There are many inputs for the autoarfima function:

-• We choose the estimate with a maximum of p and values of 5.
+- We choose to estimate the ARFIMA models with p and q values ranging from 0 to 5.

 Let’s code to get the ARFIMA residuals’ plot and then show it